 Novel coronavirus (COVID-19) is a new strain of coronavirus.

 How is it spread?

-The virus is thought to spread mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
-These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
+The virus spreads mainly between people who are in close contact with one another (within about 6 feet or 2 metres) through water droplets produced when an infected person coughs or sneezes.
+These droplets can land in the eyes, mouths or noses of people who are nearby or possibly be breathed into the lungs.

-It may be possible that a person can contract the coronavirus (COVID-19) by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.
+A person can get the coronavirus (COVID-19) by touching a surface or object that has the virus on it and then touching their own mouth, nose, or eyes, but this is not thought to be the main way the virus spreads.

 What are the signs and symptoms of coronavirus?